usuaero/AirfoilDatabase/docs/source/installation.md

 ## Prerequisites

-The following Python packages are required:
+ AirfoilDatabase runs on Python 3 and the following Python packages are required:

 * numpy
 * scipy